Sir George Duff-Sutherland-Dunbar, 6th Baronet

 Sir George Duff-Sutherland-Dunbar (29 May 1878 - 8 April 1962) was a British colonial officer and historian, notable for his 2-volume History of India, published in 1936.
-He also wrote adventure novels for children, one of which was serialised for the radio by the BBC in 1933.
+He also wrote adventure novels for children, one of which was serialised for radio by BBC in 1933.
 He was a member of the Dunbar of Hempriggs baronetage.

 Dunbar was commissioned into the British army as a second lieutenant in the Cameron Highlanders on 3 August 1898, and was promoted to lieutenant on 1 April 1899.
-He served in the Indian Staff Corps from April 1899, and formally transferred to the Indian Army in June 1902.
+He served in the Indian Staff Corps from April 1899, and was formally transferred to the Indian Army in June 1902.